The Path to N$^3$LO Parton Distributions

-The set of basis functions is chosen based on the idea of constructing an approximation that reproduces the singularity structure of the Mellin transform of the anomalous dimension viewed as analytic functions in $N$ space~\cite{Ball:2013bra}, hence corresponding to the leading and subleading (i.e.\ rightmost) $N$-space poles with unknown coefficients as well as the leading unknown large-$N$ behavior.
-Specifically, the functions $G^{ij}$ are chosen as follows. \begin{enumerate} \item The function $G^{ij}_1(N)$ reproduces the leading unknown contribution in the large-$N$ limit, i.e.\ the unknown term in Eq.~(\ref{eq:largex_expansion}) with highest $k$ and lowest $l$. \item The functions $G^{ij}_2(N)$ and $G^{ij}_3(N)$ reproduce the first two leading unknown contributions in the small-$N$ limit, i.e.\ the unknown $\frac{1}{(N-1)^k}$ leading poles with highest and next-to-highest values of $k$, i.e.\ $k=2$ and $k=1$.
-For $\gamma_{qq,{\rm ps}}$ and $\gamma_{qg}$ a subleading small-$x$ pole with the same power and opposite sign is added to the leading pole with respectively $k=1,\,2$ and $k=1$, so as to leave unaffected the respective large-$x$ leading power behavior Eqs.~(\ref{eq:largexqg}-\ref{eq:largexps}). \item For $\gamma_{qq,{\rm ps}}$ and $\gamma_{qg}$, for which an additional five moments are known, the functions $G^{qj}_{4,\dots,8}(N)$ reproduce subleading small- and large-$N$ terms. \end{enumerate} The functions $H^{ij}$ are chosen as follows. \begin{enumerate} \item The functions $H^{gj}_1(N),H^{gj}_2(N)$ in the gluon sector, where only five moments are known exactly, are chosen to reproduce subleading small- and large-$N$ terms, i.e.\ similar to $G^{qj}_{4,\dots,8}(N)$. \item The functions $H^{qg}_1(N),H^{qg}_2(N)$ are chosen as subleading and next-to-leading power large-$x$ terms and the remaining unknown leading small-$N$ pole. \item The functions $H^{qq,\,{\rm ps}}_1(N),H^{qq,\,{\rm ps}}_2(N)$ are chosen as low-order polynomials, i.e., sub-subleading small-$x$ poles. \end{enumerate} The number of basis functions is greater for anomalous dimension matrix elements for which less exact information is available: 7 in the gluon sector (i.e.\ $gg$ and $gq$), 6 for the $qg$ entry and 4 for the pure singlet entry.
+As mentioned, the functions $H^{ij}$ are chosen to reproduce further subleading contributions: \begin{enumerate} \item The functions $H^{gj}_1(N),H^{gj}_2(N)$ in the gluon sector, where only five moments are known exactly, are chosen to reproduce subleading small- and large-$N$ terms, i.e.\ similar to $G^{qj}_{4,\dots,8}(N)$. \item The functions $H^{qg}_1(N),H^{qg}_2(N)$ are chosen as subleading and next-to-leading power large-$x$ terms and the remaining unknown leading small-$N$ pole. \item The functions $H^{qq,\,{\rm ps}}_1(N),H^{qq,\,{\rm ps}}_2(N)$ are chosen as low-order polynomials, i.e., sub-subleading small-$x$ poles. \end{enumerate} Also as mentioned, the number of basis functions is greater for anomalous dimension matrix elements for which less exact information is available: 7 in the gluon sector (i.e.\ $gg$ and $gq$), 6 for the $qg$ entry and 4 for the pure singlet entry.